 To be clear it is not my belief that she’s not “all woman,” even using these props to represent masculinity.
 She is not truly changing her gender but for the purposes of the narrative, in the movie’s time period, it suggests a superficial interpretation of gender for our spectatorship.

-In The Kiss before the Mirror (1933), Nancy Carroll as Maria Held is a career-oriented lawyer, who wears men’s suits and considers herself a “new woman.”
+In The Kiss Before the Mirror (1933), Nancy Carroll as Maria Held is a career-oriented lawyer, who wears men’s suits and considers herself a “new woman.”
 There are tinges of heterosexuality, which serve to shield her character from scrutiny.
 But, she does appraise heterosexuality in vaguely cynical terms.
-She talks to another woman about a case where the husband has murdered his wife, “At least no one will ever murder me.”She also responds to , “What are you?
+She talks to another woman about a case where the husband has murdered his wife, “At least no one will ever murder me.”She also responds to, “What are you?
 A lawyer, or a new kind of woman?” by saying, “By day, I’m a lawyer.
 At night, well, you might be surprised.”
 Either it went undetected by the SRC (Studio Relations Committee) or they felt that the connotations of her lesbianism were ambiguous enough to slip by an unsophisticated audience.

 We learn to watch out for signs that there are ‘others’ out there on the screen – those we can relate to.
 A young person exposed to old films, as I grew older and dove head first into classic film with a critical eye, I could read those sign posts and cues that led me to become consciously aware of the invisible affinity laid out in plain site for me, and those of us who knew the secret whispers behind the storyline.

-Women wearing men’s apparel, like Dietrich’s wonderful drag performance, kissing a women in Morocco 1930.
+Women wearing men’s apparel, like Dietrich’s wonderful drag performance, kissing a woman in Morocco in 1930.
 Or Clifton Webb’s often effete superiority as with his character, Waldo Lydecker in Otto Preminger’s Laura 1944, or his role as Hardy Cathcart’s with a pathological objectification of his wife Mari’s aesthetic beauty in Henry Hathaway’s The Dark Corner.
 Greta Garbo in Queen Christina 1933– “I shall die a bachelor!”Gloria Holden’s vampiric desire to embrace the necks of beautiful young female models in Dracula’s Daughter 1936.

 Nan Gray and Gloria Holden in Lambert Hillyer’s Dracula’s Daughter (1936)

 The Production Code Administration (PCA) saw the obvious connection between vampirism and lesbian sexual desire in Dracula’s Daughter (1936) They only gave two warnings concerning the ‘queerness’ of Countess Zaleska and her thirst for young female victims.
-Universal, even hyped the idea that women were not safe from unnatural desire using this publicity catch phrase, “Save the women of London from Dracula’s Daughter!”
+Universal, even hyped the idea that women were not safe from unnatural desire using this publicity catchphrase, “Save the women of London from Dracula’s Daughter!”

 Throughout these films coded lesbian characters, scattered their rose petals of longing for their dead lost loves or the nymphs just out of their reach.
-There was the tragedy within the tragedy of the horror story!
-As long as these queer women monsters also became victims, the PCA could negotiate it’s release, being comfortable with the narrative in that form.
+There was tragedy within the tragedy of the horror story!
+As long as these queer women monsters also became victims, the PCA could negotiate its release, being comfortable with the narrative in that form.

-And if they weren’t tomboys they could be man-less shrews, castrating veragos or in need of a man, who can make her come to her senses, give up her career and her disruptive way of life.
+And if they weren’t tomboys they could be man-less shrews, castrating viragos, or in need of a man, who can make her come to her senses, and give up her career and her disruptive way of life.
 The threat of strong women is still equal to the threat.
 The gay man elicits a laugh.